JAnDo-IT/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to JAnDo's blog

-I'm glad you are here.
-I plan to talk about ...
+I'm glad you are visitig this page.
+I plan to talk about the exciting World of Programming and Data.

+I am a Professional on Data and satellite Technologies with some years of experience :smile: